Exact solutions of Cotton Gravity in its Codazzi formulation: Introduction

-The non-static CG solutions we found modify the spatial curvature of their GR analogues, an important degree of freedom absent in GR that introduces a significant modification of the dynamics.
+The CG extension of FLRW, LTB and Szekeres solutions modifies their spatial curvature (Ricci scalar of rest frames), which modifies their Hamiltonian cnstrain (Friedman equation) and introduces modification of the dynamics that allow dynamical degrees of freedom absent in their GR versions.
 In particular, an accelerated expansion is possible in FLRW and LTB dust models, without assuming a dark energy source.
-The specific $\Lambda$CDM model can be identified as the unique FLRW dust model in CG with constant negative spatial curvature (constant Ricci scalar of hypersurfaces orthonormal to the 4-velocity).
-In the case of static spheres, we show that rotation curves in the fluid region can exhibit a flattened profile without assuming dark matter, complementing the results of Harada in \cite{harada2022cotton} in fitting rotational velocity profiles of 84 galactic systems through the Schwarzschild CG vacuum analogue as the far field of the galactic systems and in the quasi-Newtonian limit.
+The specific $\Lambda$CDM model can be identified as the unique FLRW dust model in CG with constant negative spatial curvature.

+In the case of static spheres, we show that in the weak field limit rotation curves in the fluid region of a spherical galaxy can exhibit a flattened profile without assuming dark matter, complementing the results of Harada in \cite{harada2022cotton} but obtained in the fluid region, not through the Schwarzschild CG vacuum \cite{harada2021emergence}.
 We also reproduce the results of Mantica and Molinari in \cite{mantica2023codazzi} on shear-free solutions with a perfect fluid source.

+Evidently, our procedure is a first step to obtain self-consistent CG solutions extending well widely used solutions of GR.
+It does not exhaust the degrees of freedom afforded by CG and is not the only way to obtain CG solutions.
+We believe that CG requires further and deeper research, but our procedure fully complies with a well posed correspondence to GR solutions and corrects misunderstandings that arise in the original Cotton tensor formulation (see \cite{clement2024} and our response in \cite{response2024}).

-The section by section content of this paper is as follows: sections II and III present the field equations of CG, in the original formulation and in the alternative one.
-Sections IV, V, VI, VII and VIII respectively present CG solutions for FLRW, LTB and Szekeres models, perfect fluid spherical symmetric solutions for static spacetimes and a shear-free 4-velocity.
-Our conclusions are stated in section IX.
+The section by section content of this paper is as follows: section II presents CG field equations in the Cotton and Codazzi formulations. while section III outlines our procedure to find non-trivial CG exact solutions.
+Sections IV, V, VI, VII, VIII and IX respectively present CG solutions for static spherical symmetry, FLRW models, LTB, Szekeres dust models, spherical symmetric static perfect fluid solutions and a shear-free 4-velocity.
+Our conclusions are stated in section.
+X. Appendix A shows the equivalence of the Cotton and Codazzi formulations and Appendix B illustrates shortcomings of the Cotton formulation).